ATECoder/vba.tcp.scpi/README.md

 ## Description

-The ISR VBA TCP VI workbooks provide VBA classes for communicating with LXI instruments in desktop platforms using Winsock.
+The ISR VBA TCP Scpi workbooks provide VBA classes for communicating with LXI instruments in desktop platforms using Winsock.

 Using the [Prologix] GPIB to Ethernet interface, Winsock can be used to implement some of the capabilities of VXI-11 such as device clear and serial poll.